cladam/cladam.github.io/_projects/ilseon.md

 #### Context Filtering

-You define your main life roles—Work, Family, Health, Projects.
+You define your main life roles: Work, Family, Health, Projects.
 When you switch to a context, everything else disappears.
 No giant master list messing with your attention.

 #### Protected Focus Blocks